 \begin{sproposition} Let $F$ be a field.
-Let $Y$ be an irreducible $F$-scheme of finite type and of positive dimension.
+Let $Y$ be an irreducible $F$-scheme of finite type of positive dimension.
 We denote by $Y_0^{sep}$ the set of separable closed points of $Y$.
-Let $X$ be a $F$--scheme of finite type and let $f: X \to Y$ be a smooth surjective $F$-morphism.
-Then the set
+Let $X$ be an $F$--scheme of finite type and let $f: X \to Y$ be a smooth surjective $F$-morphism.
+Then